Turkey national football team: 2000s

-2002 FIFA World Cup

-For the 2002 World Cup, Turkey finished second in their qualifying group, despite starting well and being the favourites to top the group.
-They lost 2–1 to Sweden in the crucial match that would decide the top spot.
+For the 2002 World Cup, Turkey finished second in their qualifying group, losing to Sweden in the match that would decide the number-one spot.
 The Turks were forced to play the play-offs against Austria.
-They defeated the Austrians 6–0 on aggregate and booked their place at the finals.
+They defeated the Austrians 6–0 on aggregate and booked their place in the finals.
 The Turkish team started the 2002 World Cup with a 2–1 defeat against eventual winners Brazil.
 Turkey qualified from the group stage with a 3–0 win against China PR after drawing 1–1 with Costa Rica.

-Turkey then faced home team Japan in the second round, winning 1–0.
-The Turkish team continued their run, as they beat Senegal 1–0 on a golden goal to book their place in the semi-finals, where a 1–0 defeat against eventual tournament winners Brazil forced them to play the third place match, and a bronze medal was won after a 3–2 victory over co-hosts South Korea.
-Hakan Şükür scored Turkey's first goal in 10.8 seconds, even when the South Koreans kicked off first.
+Turkey then faced co-hosts Japan in the second round, winning 1–0.
+The Turkish team continued their run, as they beat Senegal 1–0 on a golden goal to book their place in the semi-finals, where a 1–0 defeat against eventual tournament winners Brazil forced them to play the third-place match.
+The Turks won the bronze medal after a 3–2 victory over co-hosts South Korea.
+Hakan Şükür scored Turkey's first goal in 10.8 seconds, despite the South Koreans kicking off first.
 It was the fastest goal in World Cup history.

 Tens of thousands of flag-waving Turkish fans greeted the World Cup squad on their return to Istanbul, where they joined a massive street party at Taksim Square.
 Rüştü Reçber, Alpay Özalan and Hasan Şaş were all included in the All-Star Team, with Reçber also being voted as the best goalkeeper in the UEFA Team of the Year 2002, while Şenol Güneş was being voted as the best manager.

-2003 FIFA Confederations Cup

-In the summer of 2003, Turkey reached third place at the 2003 FIFA Confederations Cup.
-In the group stages, Turkey defeated the United States 2–1 before losing to Cameroon 0–1.
+In 2003, Turkey finished third at the FIFA Confederations Cup.
+In the group stage, Turkey defeated the United States 2–1 before losing to Cameroon 1–0.
 In their final group match, Turkey drew 2–2 against Brazil, eliminating them from the tournament.
-Turkey lost to eventual tournament winners France 3–2 in the semi-final match.
-Turkey then defeated Colombia 2–1 to win the bronze medal.
-Tuncay scored three goals and made an assist, which won him the Silver Shoe Award and the Silver Ball Award for the second best player of the tournament.
+Turkey lost to eventual tournament winners France 3–2 in the semi-finals, and then defeated Colombia 2–1 in the third-place match.
+Tuncay scored three goals and an assist, which won him the Silver Shoe Award and the Silver Ball Award for the second-best player of the tournament.

-Euro 2004

-The Turkish team failed to qualify for Euro 2004 on play-offs due to a loss to Latvia after finishing second in their group.
-This marked a turning point for the national team as new players were introduced to the national team to create a new generation.

-2006 FIFA World Cup

-The Turkish team once again narrowly missed out on the World Cup finals after failing to win a play-off, this time on away goals against Switzerland, again after finishing second in their group.
-There were scenes of violence after the game on and off the pitch where the Turkish team brawled with Swiss players down the tunnel.
+The Turks failed to qualify for Euro 2004 after Latvia won the qualification play-offs.
+They also missed out on the 2006 World Cup after failing to win the play-offs, this time on away goals against Switzerland, again after finishing second in their group.